pluralsh/plural/README.md

 The Plural platform provides the following:

-* Dependency management between Terraform/Helm modules, with dependency aware deployment and upgrades.
+* Dependency management between Terraform/Helm modules, with dependency-aware deployment and upgrades.
 * Authenticated docker registry and chartmuseum proxy per repository.
 * Secret encryption using AES-256 (so you can keep the entire workflow in git).

 In addition, Plural also handles:
 * Issuing the certificates.
-* Configuring a DNS service to register fully-qualified domains under onplural.sh to eliminate the hassle of dns registration for users.
+* Configuring a DNS service to register fully-qualified domains under onplural.sh to eliminate the hassle of DNS registration for users.
 * Being an OIDC provider to enable zero touch login security for all Plural applications.

 We think it's pretty cool! 😎 Some other nice things: